In November 2022, Mimal Land Management submitted its Indigenous Protected Area management plan to the Federal Government.

 Indigenous protected areas are a vital part of Australia’s system of national parks and reserves, protecting the nation’s biodiversity for the benefit of all Australians.

 They recognise Indigenous rights to manage country while promoting biodiversity and conservation outcomes through the National Reserve System.

-There are currently 75 IPAs across 68 million hectares, the area equivalent to ten times the size of Tasmania.
-They make up more than half of Australia’s protected areas, including some of Australia’s rarest and most fragile environments.
+There are more than 81 IPAs across 85 million hectares, more than half of Australia’s national parks and reserves, including some of Australia’s rarest and most fragile environments.

 The proposed Mimal Indigenous Protected Area covers 18,300 square kilometres (1.83 million hectares) in the geographic centre of Arnhem Land.

 The region is home to the Dalabon, Rembarrnga and Mayili people, who hold an unbroken history of land ownership and management.
 Their traditional connections to country remain largely intact and many landowners either reside on or spend long periods at outstations.
 The area is covered with places of significance, including rock art sites, dreaming lines and sacred places linked to spiritual ancestors.